High Lipoprotein(a)

 How Many Americans Have High Lipoprotein(a)?

-Approximately 1 in 5 Americans has elevated Lp(a) levels, putting them at higher risk for cardiovascular diseases.
+Approximately 1 in 5 Americans have elevated Lp(a) levels, putting them at higher risk for cardiovascular diseases.

 Diagnosis & Management